Taíno: Terminology

-The term nitaino or nitayno, from which "Taíno" derived, referred to an elite social class, not to an ethnic group.
-No 16th-century Spanish documents use this word to refer to the tribal affiliation or ethnicity of the natives of the Greater Antilles.
-The word tayno or taíno, with the meaning "good" or "prudent", was mentioned twice in an account of Columbus's second voyage by his physician, Diego Álvarez Chanca, while in Guadeloupe.
-José R. Oliver writes that the natives of Borinquén, who had been captured by the Caribs of Guadeloupe and who wanted to escape on Spanish ships to return home to Puerto Rico, used the term to indicate that they were the "good men", as opposed to the Caribs.
+Etymology

-Contrarily, according to Peter Hulme, most translators appear to agree that the word taino was used by Columbus's sailors, not by the islanders who greeted them, although there is room for interpretation.
-The sailors may have been saying the only word they knew in a native Caribbean tongue, or perhaps they were indicating to the "commoners" on the shore that they were taíno, i.e., important people, from elsewhere and thus entitled to deference.
-If taíno was being used here to denote ethnicity, then it was used by the Spanish sailors to indicate that they were "not Carib", and gives no evidence of self-identification by the native people.
+Taíno derives from the term nitaino or nitayno, which referred to an elite social class, not an ethnic group.
+According to José Barreiro, the word Taíno directly translates as "men of the good".
+16th-century Spanish documents did not use the word to refer to the tribal affiliation or ethnicity of the Natives of the Greater Antilles; the word tayno or taíno, with the meaning "good" or "prudent", was mentioned twice in an account of Columbus's second voyage by his physician, Diego Álvarez Chanca, while in Guadeloupe.
+José R. Oliver writes that the Natives of Borinquén, who had been captured by the Caribs of Guadeloupe and who wanted to escape on Spanish ships to return home to Puerto Rico, used the term to indicate that they were the "good men", as opposed to the Caribs.

-According to José Barreiro, a direct translation of the word "Taíno" signified "men of the good".
-The Taíno people, or Taíno culture, has been classified by some authorities as belonging to the Arawak.
-Their language is considered to have belonged to the Arawak language family, the languages of which were historically present throughout the Caribbean, and much of Central and South America.
+According to Peter Hulme, the word taíno was probably used by Columbus's sailors, not by the islanders who greeted them.
+The sailors may have been saying the only word they knew in a Native Caribbean tongue, or were perhaps indicating to the "commoners" on the shore that they were taíno—i.e., important people from elsewhere and thus entitled to deference.
+If taíno was being used to denote ethnicity, then the Spanish sailors were using it to indicate they were "not Carib" themselves.